 Frozen egg whites will take about 5 hours to thaw at room temperature.

-(Just to be totally clear here; you never freeze eggs right in their shells.
+Just to be totally clear; you never freeze eggs right in their shells.
 The results are undesirable quality-wise.

 The Romans used chicken eggs and left many recipes for them.